+CO1 Describe various components of Intelligent Transportation Systems (ITS) and

+supporting technologies.

-CO1 Describe various components of Intelligent Transportation Systems (ITS) and supporting technologies.
-CO2 State the role of ITS and its applications for improving the performance of the transportation system.
-CO3 Construct ITS related strategies for varying roadway and traffic conditions using design and control parameters.
-CO4 Describe ITS related strategies for improving the sustainability, efficiency and safety of transportation system.
+CO2 State the role of ITS and its applications for improving the performance

+of the

+transportation system.

+CO3 Construct ITS related strategies for varying roadway and traffic conditions using

+design and control parameters.

+CO4

+safety of

+transportation system.

 CO5 Evaluate effectiveness of measures for improving traffic safety and efficiency.

-INTRODUCTION TO ITS
+• INTRODUCTION TO ITS